smajda/posthaste/readme.txt

 == Release Notes ==

 **1.2** : Added auto-suggest feature to Tags field and optional avatar display.
-To style tag suggestions, see the "ac_" entries in style.css

 **1.1** : You can now choose which fields you want to show up under Settings -> Writing -> Posthaste Settings (WP 2.7 only).
 Also adds a checkbox to save your post as a Draft.